paritytech/github-issue-sync/README.md

 `IssueToProjectFieldRuleUpdateInput` in
 [the source types](./src/server/types.ts) for all the available fields.

-Example: Update the filter for an existing rule whose `id` is "123"
+Example: Update the filter for an existing rule whose ID is `123`

 ```
 curl \